 How long should I spend preparing?

 How much time is required to prepare for the LNAT depends on the circumstances of each candidate.
-We’ve seen students spend from around 10 hours to 2 months preparing, to students who start in April in order to get more practice.
+I have seen students spend anywhere between 10 hours to 2 months preparing; with some students even starting in April before the exam to get extra practice.

 Tips for LNAT Essays